Recent news , undercurrents and breaking waves in the mistLY

 Dave Graney online blogs

-New Dave Graney memoir - WORKSHY out on Affirm press in mid October 2017.
+New Dave Graney memoir - WORKSHY out on Affirm press.
 Get it here.

 Most of May-June 2017 has seen Dave Graney recovering from an appendix operation.
 A show with the Coral Snakes was done two weeks after escaping the hospital bed.
 A dramatic event!